'Jhing Chik Jhing' - finds solution to Farmer's Issues

 Shyam is a bright boy, but circumstances and poverty make him a rebel.
 His teacher (Sanjay Mone) has high hopes from him and encourages him to think positive in life and achieve his ambition to become a big man like a doctor.
 But his father’s debts land them in dire straits and the creditors make things difficult for them to survive.
 The mortgage on his house and land forces Mouli to take the drastic step of committing suicide by poisoning the entire family.

 But, the children overhear the plan of their parents and like the ‘Children of Heaven (Majid Majidi) style try to gather the Rs.10,000 needed to square the debts off.
 Shyam enters into the sack race competition at school sports, which promises him a prizes worth Rs.10,000(which is actually Rs.1000 for the event) but Shyam unaware of this, tries hard and wins the race.
+His sister too tries to borrow money from a boy who loves her, but fails.
+Shyam at the prize distribution ceremony refuses to accept his prize of Rs.1000 and demands Rs.10,000 in front of the entire school and the local leader. |

 The film ends on a happy note but making the viewers shed tears at the sad state of the farmer, who is a victim of the vicious circle of the lender and the due interest.